Brock Lesnar tells UFC he is retired from competition - News 12 Now

 LOS ANGELES (AP) — Former UFC heavyweight champion Brock Lesnar has informed the mixed martial arts promotion that he is retired from competition.

-The decision doesn’t affect Lesnar’s professional wrestling career, where he has spent most of the past five years.

-He returned from a 4 1/2-year MMA absence last July to beat Mark Hunt at UFC 200, but the result was overturned after Lesnar failed two doping tests.
+Lesnar returned from a 4½-year MMA absence last July to beat Mark Hunt at UFC 200, but the result was overturned after Lesnar failed two doping tests.
 He was subsequently suspended from competition for a year by the U.S. Anti-Doping Agency, which administers the UFC’s doping policy.

 Lesnar’s decision to retire means he has been removed from USADA’s drug-testing pool, which monitors the fighters year-round.

-If Lesnar decides to return to competition, he would have to serve the remaining five months of his suspension.
+If he decides to return to competition, he would have to serve the remaining five months of his suspension.

+The decision doesn’t affect Lesnar’s professional wrestling career, where the multitalented athlete has spent most of the past five years.
+He is scheduled to perform for the WWE at WrestleMania in Orlando on April 2.

+Lesnar fought for the UFC just eight times, but he became one of the biggest pay-per-view stars in the sport’s history during his brief run.
+The former NCAA wrestling champion and WWE star drew millions of new fans to the young sport with his hulking presence and violent skills.